dreamforce16/df16workshops/content/workshop/secure-apps/index.md

     <apex:commandButton value="Click here to view the JavaScript-based XSS!" action="{!JSXSS}"/>
     ```

-    You’ll notice that when the button is clicked it calla the JSXSS function in Apex.
+    You’ll notice that when the button is clicked it calls the JSXSS function in Apex.
 This function sets the title to a XSS payload which is then rendered in Visualforce.

     We’ll need to put some encoding around this output in visualforce to prevent this attack!